irglbriz/goban_to_sgf/README.md

 ## Contributors

-Currently just me - Tristan Kraus.
+Since I need a solo project for my portfolio, I will finish this to basic functionality on my own.
+After that I am open to collaboration, especially with an artist for more beautiful renders or with a go playing website to implement this as a web service.

 ## License

-This project is published under the MIT License - see LICENSE.md
+This project is published under the MIT License - check the 'LICENSE' file.